Comparing Commercial Lease Types: Net, Gross, and Percentage Leases

 Absolute Net (Bonded) Lease

-In each of the previous lease types, the landlord is responsible for covering structural damages and repairs.
+In each of the previous commercial lease types, the landlord is responsible for covering structural damages and repairs.
 There is one net lease that serves as an exception: the absolute net (or bonded) lease.
 This lease essentially voids the landlord of any financial responsibility for the property.
 Tenants must cover everything that the triple net lease covers in addition to damages, repairs, and construction.
-Absolute net leases are only used with long-term tenants demonstrating excellent credit.
+You should only use absolute net leases with long-term tenants demonstrating excellent credit.

 Gross (Full-Service) and Modified Gross Leases

-Modified gross leases are used as a hybrid between the tenant-favoring gross lease and the landlord-favoring net lease.
-A single lump rent payment is still made by the tenant, but the landlord does not cover every major expense.
+Modified gross leases are a hybrid between the tenant-favoring gross lease and the landlord-favoring net lease.
+The tenant still makes a single lump rent payment, but the landlord does not cover every major expense.
 It’s most common for modified gross leases to pass janitorial or electrical costs to the tenant.
 These leases are typically seen in multi-tenant commercial spaces where certain tenants have significantly different needs for specific services than other tenants.

-While there are retail spaces that utilize a gross lease structure, they are most commonly found in office buildings.
+While there are retail spaces that utilize a gross lease structure, they are most commonly used for office buildings.
 Single-tenant spaces are more likely to use a full-service gross lease, while multi-tenant spaces are more likely to use a modified gross lease.
-While gross leases are much more simple and consistent from the tenant’s perspective, it may not be clear exactly where all of their rent is going.
-Tenants may fear that they are being charged for more than they actually use.
+While gross leases are much simpler and more consistent from the tenant’s perspective, it may not be clear exactly where all their rent is going.
+Tenants may fear that you are charging them for more than they actually use.
 This is of course minimized in the more transparent net leases.

 Percentage leases are frequently used in retail properties.
 Tenants in percentage leases pay a base rent plus a percentage of their monthly or annual revenue.
 As a result, the base rent is typically reduced even further compared to a net or gross rent payment.
 In addition to negotiating the base rent, a “breakpoint” may be negotiated by the landlord and tenant.
 This is the amount of sales after which the percentage payments begin.
 For example, if the breakpoint is set to $500,000, the tenant would provide no additional rental payments until they have achieved $500,000+ in sales.
 Landlords typically are interested in a higher base rent and a lower breakpoint.
-Tenant’s want the opposite.
+Tenants want the opposite.
 Breakpoints can be calculated using a natural method (a basic formula is applied), or unnatural (a figure is somewhat arbitrarily decided).
-This article will help you better understand the differences between the two types of breakpoints.

 A percentage lease benefits the goals of both the landlord and the tenant – the tenant doesn’t have to worry about as many costs as they would in other lease types, and the landlord is more encouraged to keep the property in favorable condition.
 Both want the business to succeed.
 Thus, as a landlord, be sure that you understand the business prospects of your tenant.
 If it’s a wacky, specific retail idea in an area with low foot traffic, a percentage lease (or any lease for that matter) may not be a great idea.
 Further, in percentage leases, it’s critical that gross revenue be clearly defined.
 Certain businesses may need to deduct items (returned merchandise, vending machine sales) from gross sales before a percentage rent can be established.